 A Second Rescue Mission

 At this point, we encounter the Reverend Joseph Wolff, a man obsessed with finding the lost tribes of Israel.
-He started life the son of a Bavarian rabbi, attended a Lutheran school, then became a Roman Catholic, and finally ended up in the embrace of the Anglican Church of England.
+He started life as the son of a Bavarian rabbi, attended a Lutheran school, then became a Roman Catholic, and finally ended up in the embrace of the Anglican Church of England.
 He seemed to covet the complete religious experience.

 In 1843, he decided it was his duty to find Stoddart and Conolly from whom nothing had been heard for several months, largely on account of their being dead.
 Wolff turned up in the emir’s throne room dressed in his full priestly kit, complete with his academic bonnet indicating his MA from Cambridge University.

 Apparently, the emir hooted with laughter at the bizarre apparition before him and packed him off back to London with his head still attached to his neck.
 Back in the safety of England, Rev. Wolff wrote a book about his experiences and condemned Nasrullah Khan as a “cruel miscreant.”
 He added that the execution of the British officers was a “foul atrocity.”

 - Captain Arthur Conolly is credited with creating the phrase “The Great Game.”